-The authors are grateful to all members in MIDAG group, especially Joshua Stough for the latest segmentation results and the help in creating some of the figures, and Graham Gash, Gregg Tracton, Eli Broadhurst, Ja-Yeon Jeong, Xiaoxiao Liu and Rohit Saboo for conceptual, algorithmic, code, and operations contributions.
+The authors are grateful to all members in MIDAG group, especially Joshua Stough for the latest segmentation reults and the help in creating the result figures, and Graham Gash, Eli Broadhurst, Ja-Yeon Jeong, Xiaoxiao Liu and Rohit Saboo for conceptual, algorithmic, code, and operations contributions.
 The work was done under the support of NIH grant P01 EB02779.